February 23, 2021

-It is also expected that things will stabilise with the spread of the coronavirus vaccine in the country.
+It is also expected that things will stabilize with the spread of the coronavirus vaccine in the country.
 And housing prices may also slow down.

 According to Financial Post, RBC further predicted that by the end of 2021, resales might go down as low as 515,000 units a year from a healthy trend of 552,300 units sold in 2020.
 And a dip in home prices in the country from 8.5% to 8.4%.

 This raises questions for home buyers; should they buy now or wait for the year-end?
-And for homeowners, if they must release their current owning to gain some profits rather than making a slight loss when selling the property by the year-end.
+And for homeowners, if must release their current ownership to gain some profits rather than making a slight loss when selling the property by the year-end.